jrothwell/VersionedCodable/README.md

 This is especially useful for document types where things get added, refactored, and moved around.

-⚠️ **Danger!** This is not stable yet!
-Please think twice before using this in your important production projects. ⚠️
+⚠️ **Danger:** ``VersionedCodable`` is still under active development and the API has not stabilised yet.
+It should be safe to use, but please be careful if you include it in your production projects.

 Currently, only encoding and decoding using the built-in JSON and property list encoders/decoders are supported.
-You use an extension with the signature
+You use an extension with the signature `decode(versioned:from:)` to decode, and `encode(versioned:)` to encode.

 ## Problem statement
 `VersionedCodable` deals with a very specific use case where there is a `version` key in the encoded object, and it is a sibling of other keys in the object.
 For example, this: